Using custom extensions in the Affinity Home Page Builder

 File URL

-Provide an HTTPS URL to the compiled JavaScript file (e.g., a CDN or Cloudflare R2 URL).
-You must build and host your extension before registering it here.
+Provide an HTTPS URL to the compiled JavaScript file (for example, a CDN or Cloudflare R2 URL).
+Use this option if you host your extension externally instead of uploading it directly.

 Tag name